 In 2003, for the second time in three years – and the only time in the publication’s 30-year history – Blank was named Georgia’s Most Respected CEO by Georgia Trend magazine, and in 2002 he was inducted into Georgia State University’s Business Hall of Fame.
 Among other previous honors, Babson College inducted Blank into its Academy of Distinguished Entrepreneurs in 1995 and conferred on him an honorary degree of Doctor of Laws in 1998.

 Blank serves on the Board of Trustees of The Carter Center, Inc.; the Board of Trustees of The Cooper Institute; and the Board of Trustees of The First Tee.

 In September 2001, Blank joined the faculty of Emory University’s Goizueta Business School as its first Distinguished Executive in Residence.
 He now serves as a Goizueta Executive Fellow.
 Blank also served as the 2003 Chairman of the Metro Atlanta Chamber of Commerce.

 A native of Flushing, N.Y., Blank received a B.S.
 Degree in Business Administration with Distinction from Babson College, where he was active in a wide variety of extracurricular activities.

-Blank has six children and four grandchildren.
+Blank has six children and six grandchildren.
 Consistent with the way he approaches work and life, his favorite T-shirt appropriately reads, “There is no finish line.”